Your guide to choosing PC backup software

 The software should also be flexible and easy to use, so you can create a backup procedure designed to fit your needs.
 Our buying guide details everything you need to know so you can find the ideal program.

-- Restore to a previous state, a working system that's infected by a virus causing data loss.
+- restore a drive to a previous state, a working system that's infected by a virus causing data loss

-- Restore a PC's entire hard drive contents to a new hard drive when the old one, or part of the hardware, has failed, or when the system will not boot to the desktop (disaster recovery).
+- restore to a new drive.
+You can restore a PC's entire hard drive contents to a new hard drive when the old one, or part of the hardware, has failed, or when the system will not boot to the desktop (disaster recovery).

 The first and second examples will usually let you access your desktop so you can recover lost files or roll the operating system back to an earlier state.
 Three and four are typically used when your PC cannot start, which means rebuilding the operating system, programs and files on the same computer.
 This is often referred to as disaster recovery.